mauricio-zamora-ucr/Dataset-for-Visual-Control-Assistant-for-Assembly-in-Industry/README.md

 Due to github limitations, the datasets are divided into several links, which are shown below.

-# Links for actions datasets
+# Links for actions dataset:

 [Action Dataset Parte 01](https://github.com/mazamorahdez/Industrial-Actions-Dataset-Part01)